Jensen-holm/Jensen-holm/README.md

 where I ran track and field and cross country.
 Now, my hobbies include cycling, running, and working on programming projects on the side.

 ### 👨🏻‍💻 Ongoing work
-Currently I am focused on school work, and beginning an undergraduate research project related to HPC.
-For the undergraduate research project, I am currently working in the repo named 'automatic-octo-fiesta' which contains code for getting aquainted with different parallel, distributed, and GPU computing.
+Currently I am focused on school work, and beginning an undergraduate research project in applied HPC.
+The exact application for reasearch is not clear yet but for the time being, I am currently working in the repo named 'HPC-SB' which contains code for getting aquainted with different parallel, distributed, and GPU computing which I will have to be familiar with for the research project.

 ### 🔭 Currently looking for ...
 I am currently looking for an internship for summer 2024.
 With my experience as a software engineer intern at White Pine Digital, computer science tutoring at GVSU,